Master of Public Health Accreditation

 History and Accreditation

 In May 1989, the Board of Trustees of State Institutions of Higher Learning in Mississippi approved the creation of the Center for Community Health at The University of Southern Mississippi.
 In December 1989, the Board gave approval for the Center to grant the first Master of Public Health degree offered in Mississippi.
 The Master of Public Health degree is accredited by the Council on Education for Public Health (CEPH), the national accrediting body for programs in Public Health, as a Community Health/Preventive Medicine program.
 The first class of students was admitted to the MPH program in the summer of 1990.
 Initial CEPH accreditation was awarded in 1993, with the program being reaccredited in 1997.
-In 2001, the MPH program was awarded re-accreditation for a minimum of five years.
+In 2001, the MPH program was awarded reaccreditation for a minimum of five years.
 The unit was renamed the Department of Community Health Sciences in 2004.
 In 2006, the Department instituted the Executive Master of Public Health in Health Services Administration program.
-Reaccreditation for a period of seven years, including approval of the new Executive Master of Public Health program, was granted by CEPH in October 2007.
+The Department was granted reaccrediation in October 2007 for a period of seven years.
+The Department will seek reaccrediation in 2014.
+In July 2013, the name was changed to the Department of Public Health.

 Mission and Values of the Master of Public Health Program